bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

   </tr>
   <tr>
    <td>
-    3.12.2
+    3.13.2
    </td>
    <td colspan="2" >
-    The alerting system should also be implemented to detect and alert teams of unexpected behavior.
+    An alerting system should be implemented to detect and alert teams of unexpected behavior.
    </td>
    <td>High
    </td>